arminyouuu/kojast-admin/RATING_SYSTEM_API.md

 7. **Date Fields**: All timestamps are in ISO 8601 format (UTC timezone).

 8. **No Pagination**: All listing endpoints return complete results without pagination.

+9. **Moderation**: New ratings default to 'pending' status and require admin approval before appearing publicly.
+Only approved ratings affect place statistics.

 ---